symfony/symfony-docs/introduction/http_fundamentals.rst

     Accept: text/html
     User-Agent: Mozilla/5.0 (Macintosh)

-This simple message communicates *everything* necessary about exactly which resource the client is requesting.
+These few lines communicate *everything* necessary about exactly which resource the client is requesting.
 The first line of an HTTP request is the most important, because it contains two important things: the HTTP method (GET) and the URI (``/``).